How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Conclusions

 \section{Conclusions}

-In this work, we investigated the mechanism underlying the performance improvements reported for Fourier Analysis Networks (FAN).
+In this work, we investigated the mechanism underlying the performance improvements reported for FAN.
 Although FAN was originally interpreted as benefiting from the periodic nature of sine and cosine activations, our experiments demonstrate that this explanation is insufficient.
 By isolating the contribution of each activation function, we showed that only the sine activation contributes positively to performance, while the cosine activation consistently degrades convergence and accuracy.

 Our results further reveal that the benefit of sine does not arise from periodicity, but rather from its local non-zero derivative shape near $x{=}0$.
 Activation functions such as tanh and truncated sine — despite being non-periodic — produce similar improvements when mixed with ReLU.
-We found that typical activation inputs in our networks lie within the interval $[-1.5, +1.5]$, meaning that the behavior of the activation near zero plays a dominant role during training.

 A key finding of this work is that mixing ReLU with a smooth, zero-centered activation such as sine helps mitigate the dying ReLU problem, reducing the number of inactive neurons and enabling more stable gradient propagation.
 This improved gradient flow leads to faster convergence, even in architectures that do not suffer from strictly zero gradients, such as those using GELU, Swish, or Leaky ReLU.
+Based on these insights, we proposed the DAL, which combines two activation functions in a single layer — for example, ReLU and sine.

+When comparing two architectures of equal size, the DAL model demonstrates a higher density of active units than its conventional counterparts.
+Consequently, adopting the DAL approach enhances the network's effective width, providing the benefits of a larger architecture without the computational cost of additional parameters.

-Based on these insights, we proposed the Dual-Activation Layer (DAL), which combines two activation functions in a single layer — for example, ReLU and sine.
-Across a variety of tasks, including synthetic 1D signal classification, MNIST digit recognition, and ECG-ID signal classification, DAL consistently accelerates convergence and often reaches final performance slightly better than that of standard activations.
-The computational overhead introduced by the sine function is minimal, ensuring DAL operates with nearly the same efficiency as a standard ReLU layer.
+Across a diverse range of tasks — including synthetic 1D signal classification, MNIST digit recognition, and ECG-ID biometric recognition — the DAL consistently accelerates convergence.
+It frequently yields a final performance superior to standard activations, with these improvements reaching statistical significance in the majority of cases.
+Furthermore, the computational overhead introduced by the sine function is marginal, ensuring that the DAL maintains nearly the same efficiency as a conventional ReLU layer.